routetopa/ckanext-routetopa/README.md

 License
 -------------------

-Licensed under the GNU Affero General Public License (AGPL) v3.0
+The code licensed under the GNU Affero General Public License (AGPL) v3.0

-Dvelopment of TET extenstion is supported by European Commision through the [ROUTE-TO_PA project](http://routetopa.eu/)
+Dvelopment of TET extenstion is supported by European Commision through the [ROUTE-TO-PA project](http://routetopa.eu/)